The Greatest Show on Sofi? Rams WR’s Looking to Reignite Offense

 But something was missing: The deep game.

-Proof of the explosive side going missing is in the receiving yardage category.
+One glance at the 2020 receiving yardage, and there’s the proof the explosive side went missing.
 No Ram wide receiver – not even the 90-catch tag team of Cooper Kupp and Robert Woods – surpassed the 1,000-yard mark.
 Josh Reynolds, the team’s third-best receiving option, only got to 618 yards.

 Changes had to be made by the Rams.
 Matthew Stafford came to L.A. via trade to reignite the lost deep game.
-But with a passer known for attacking downfield comes wide receivers needed who can do the same.
+But with a passer known for attacking downfield comes wide receivers needed who can attack deep.
 All the more reason why there are new faces in this year’s WR unit.
 Here’s a closer look.

 Liberty City Legend and L.A.
 Legend Both on Board